-- Download and print off as many or as few of our eggs and signposts as you need.
+- Download and print off as many of our 5 downloadable sheets as you need to give you the right number of eggs and signposts.

-- Place the signposts to guide the kids towards the eggs.
+- Place the signposts near to each hiding place to guide your child towards the eggs.